Sleep really is the best medicine

 Helen Hawkes is a health coach and counsellor

 You can get your very own Fitbit Versa Smartwatch by taking up this 12-month digital subscription offer.
-It's easy to subscribe, simply sign up online now at dailyexaminer.com.au/fitbit or phone 1300 361 604.
+It's easy to subscribe, simply sign up online now at sunshinecoastdaily.com.au/fitbit or phone 1300 361 604.

 * Only $7.50 a week billed every four weeks on a 12-month contract for new digital subscribers (minimum annual cost $390).
 Allow 20 days for Fitbit Versa to arrive.
 Offer available while stocks last.
 Conditions apply.